respeecher/auto-odoo/README.md

 Then edit .env if you want to specify the images to use for nginx, postgres, and odoo differently from how they are specified by default.

 The default settings only fix the major versions of Postgres and Odoo and nothing at all about nginx.
-This means that you can upgrade to the latest minor versions of Postgres and Odoo and the latest version of nginx simply by doing a `docker pull` on the image labels specified in `.env` and restarting Auto Odoo.
+It is probably best to pull new versions of these images, or at least of Odoo, regularly, so that any security patches will be applied in a timely manner.
+Therefore, the backup script, which is normally run nightly, does this.
+(Ideally, perhaps, a separate script would pull the images since this functionality has nothing to do with backups, but it is simpler to just do it in the backup script.)

 You may wish to fix minor versions as well for greater stability.